Skip to main content

 1. Open the node selector

-Click the Create first node button in the center of the canvas.
+Click the Create first node button in the center of the canvas (or Add Step in the bottom toolbar).
 This opens a menu of node types grouped into triggers, actions, and logic.

 2. Choose a starting trigger